 What different things can employees do to achieve their personal and professional development goals?
 Let’s take a look at some regular suggestions:

 Courses are accessible, affordable, and offer flexibility in terms of how and when you complete them.
 Consider offering financial support to employees interested in taking a course relevant to their role.

 Attend an Industry Event

 With a few professional goals in mind, it’s a good idea to establish a timeline for achieving them with milestones along the way.
 Having a plan for accomplishing both short- and long-term goals motivates employees to be proactive about learning and development.
-You can start by creating a timeline and assigning deadlines to each step, as well as final deadlines for reaching the ultimate career goals.
+Start by creating a timeline and assigning deadlines to each step and final deadlines for reaching the ultimate career goals.
 Breaking goals up into small, achievable steps is less daunting and makes them easier to accomplish.

 A project management tool like Trello is a visual, interactive way to house specific tasks and then assign those tasks to dates.
 Using Trello, employees can create checklists and track progress toward meeting both short- and long-term goals over time.

 Measure Professional Development Progress With SMART Goals

 Many people follow the SMART principle to ensure goals are appropriate and timely.
 SMART is an acronym that’s used as a guide for setting professional goals.
 To ensure goals are clear and realistic, they must be:

 - Specific: Set clear and concise professional goals.